Home of English Grammar

 Answers

-1. They were poor, and often suffered great hardship.
+1. They were poor and often suffered great hardship.

-2. He overslept himself and thus missed the train.
+2. He overslept and missed the train.

 3. That coat cannot be mine, for it is too big for me.